 Of water, that is.
 Adina Niemerow, CN, a culinary nutritionist and author of Super Cleanse, is a true believer that “food heals.”
 According to Niemerow, sugar cravings could be a sign that you’re dehydrated.
 Before you hit the vending machine, drink a glass of water and then wait a few minutes to see what happens,” she says.
 These are the clear signs you’ve been OD-ing on sugar.

 Learn all the names for sugar

 The ingredient “agave nectar” may not seem like a red flag, but sugar goes by many names.
 Some terms to look for include lactose, brown rice syrup, molasses, and dextrose, to name just a few.
 What’s worse, sugar can hide in foods where you least expect it: Barbecue sauce, pasta sauce, reduced-fat salad dressings, breads, baked beans, and some flavored coffees can be packed with sugar.
 Get in the habit of reading labels, and filter out high-sugar foods before they hit your shopping cart.
-Here are the secrets people on a low-sugar diet swear by to avoid sugar bombs.

 Chill out and go to bed